loomismilitia/jasper-markup-report/README.md

 This is a sample spring boot application with jasper reports markup

+**Important:** Jasper report engine is not rendering correctly the the markup elements with `text-size:` in pixels.

 ## Build & Run

 The Spring Boot Maven plugin includes a run goal which can be used to quickly compile and run your application.